jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 **NOTE**: In this article, I am going to be using Powerpoint as the example, however, the techniques to check for accessibility are the same in other Microsoft document editing applications.

+## Windows app vs Mac app vs web app

+It's worth mentioning upfront that after helping other Computerlovers with starting to think about digital document accessibility, it has become apparent that there are a few subtle, but important differences in the ways accessibility in handled across the different OS.

+Differences will be noted whe discussing the specific points, but here's a summary overview of the key ones we have found:

+## Windows

+* In PowerPoint there is both a Reading order and Arrange order.
+Making a distinct differetation between visual and read out order.
+This is organised from top-bottom rather that bottom-top
+* The Windows App allows you to upload subtitle tracks to videos added to PowerPoint

 ## Where to find the accessibility checker

 There are a couple of ways you can activate the accessibility checker.
 Once you have it open, make sure that the "Keep accessibility checker running while I work" checkbox is checked.